robinkashyap/robinkashyap/README.md

 ### Hi there 👋, My name is Robin Kashyap

-I am from Himachal Pradesh and currently pursuing my Btech degree in Computer Science from Lovely Professional University.
+I am from Himachal Pradesh and currently working as an Engineer with L&T Technology Services.
 An enthusiastic engineer who is a self-starter and capable of using technical skills for the betterment of the organization.
 Seeking an opportunity with an esteemed organization where I can utilize my skills and enhance learning with growth of the organization.
 Capable of mastering new technologies.

 Skills: Python / Machine Learning / Tableau / MySQL / HTML / CSS / Bootstrap / JavaScript